ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_keepout_filter.md

 ## Overview

-This tutorial shows how to simply utilize keep-out/safety zones where robots can’t enter and preferred lanes for robots moving in industrial environments and warehouses.
+This tutorial shows how to simply utilize keep-out/safety zones where robots can't enter and preferred lanes for robots moving in industrial environments and warehouses.
 All this functionality is being covered by `KeepoutFilter` costmap filter plugin which will be enabled and used in this document.

 ## Requirements